sstelfox/rack_session_manipulation/README.md

 This is not intended to replace full set of 'behavior' tests, but can be used to speed up getting to a 'Given' state in place of helpers that previously would be forced to walk through your entire application stack to establish the target state.
-That walkthrough is valuable but can be redundant and unecessary.
+That walkthrough is valuable but can be redundant and unecessary when they are only used to setup other tests.

+RackSessionManipulation strives to be a lightweight and safe, while having a high quality code base following the best ruby practices.

+## Security Information

 This middleware should never be used in production as it allows arbitrary tampering of encrypted server-side session information without any form of